75. An Ordeal of Illness

 After my first round of chemo, my whole body was wracked with pain.
 I didn’t want to do anything and was always groggy.
 It was only after the drugs wore off a few days later that I began to recover.
 I’d believed in God for years, made sacrifices and expended myself for my duty.
 I always did my duty, through thick and thin, and never missed a gathering.
 I always helped my brothers and sisters with their problems.
 I’d worked so hard, and for what?
 Why wasn’t God protecting me?
 Now I couldn’t do any duty.
 I was practically at death’s door.
 Did God want to eliminate me?
 I had five more rounds of chemo and then an operation.
 How was I going to cope?
 Apart from all the pain and suffering, if I died, would that mean all my years of faith had been a waste of time?
 That thought brought me to tears.
 I was really tormented over those few days.
 I read God’s words but they didn’t sink in, and I wasn’t willing to pray.
 My spirit was so dark and I was getting further and further from God.

 One day, Sister Li from the church came to see me and kindly asked about my condition.
 Seeing me in such pain and feeling so down, she gave me fellowship.
-She said, “God permits illness to befall us and it is a trial.
-We have to pray and seek more and God will surely lead us to understand His will. …” Hearing her say the word “trial” stirred my heart.
-Maybe God didn’t want to eliminate me but there was just a lesson He wanted me to undergo this trial!
+She said, “God permits illness to befall us.
+We have to pray and seek more and God will surely lead us to understand His will. …” Hearing her fellowship stirred my heart.
+Maybe God didn’t want to eliminate me but there was just a lesson He wanted me to learn!
 After she left, I went before God to pray, saying, “God, I’ve been living in pain ever since I got sick, misunderstanding and blaming You.
-Through my sister’s reminder today, now I know that there is Your will behind this illness, but I still don’t know how to get through this situation.
+Through my sister’s reminder today, now I know that there is Your will behind this illness, but I still don’t know what the lesson I should learn in this situation is.
 Please guide me.”